pyOpenSci/software-peer-review/partners/scientific-communities.md

 The pyOpenSci peer review process can be broken down into 5 steps when a package is submitted for review:

-1. To kick things off, an Editor-in-Chief (EiC) checks that the package passes our [bare-minimum checks](https://www.pyopensci.org/software-peer-review/how-to/editor-in-chief-guide.html#editor-checklist-template).
+1. To kick things off, an Editor-in-Chief checks that the package passes our [bare-minimum checks](https://www.pyopensci.org/software-peer-review/how-to/editor-in-chief-guide.html#editor-checklist-template).
+2. Once Editor-in-Chief checks are passed, they assign a domain-expert editor to the review.

+Through our partnership, we have two options when selecting an editor.

-2. Once EiC checks are passed, the EiC assigns a domain-expert editor to the review.
-Here we have two options.
-As a part of our partnership, at this time we can ask the editor, and or someone authorized from your community to make a decision as to whether the package should be consider "in-scope" to become affiliated with your community through our review.
+- If the editor is someone from your partner community who has authority, they can determine whether the package meets the decided-upon criteria to become affiliated with your community.

+* If we have a domain specific editor who is not authorized by your community to make this decision, we can ask someone from your community to make the decision around affiliated status.
+Once the decision is made, the review can proceed as normal.

-3. The editor finds 2 reviewers to begin the review.
+3. Once affiliated status has been determined, the editor finds 2 reviewers to begin the review.
 4. The review begins and is a conversation between the package maintainer and the reviewer with the goal of improving the package usability and quality.
 5. Once the package is accepted by pyOpenSci, authors can opt to be published in the Journal of Open Source Software (JOSS) if their package is in scope for JOSS.
-JOSS will accept the pyOpenSci review and only reviews the JOSS paper making it a quick and easy final step.
+JOSS will accept the pyOpenSci review and will only review the JOSS paper.
+If the package is within JOSS's scope, the JOSS fast-track process is normally a quick final step.

 Through the above steps, an accepted package can become pyOpenSci accepted, JOSS published and an official affiliated package with your community.

-**The editor for the package review then makes the final decision on acceptance into the community ecosystem as affiliated.**

 ## How we find editors and reviewers